 Read More

-Eva Le Gallienne as Peter Pan 1928 When my mother was young her parents took her to Broadway to see Peter Pan, the title role played by the actress Eva Le Gallienne who famously flew on wires over the heads of the audience.
-The London-born Le G as she was called, who died in 1991 at…
+Eva Le Gallienne as Peter Pan 1928 ”Do you believe in fairies?”
+When my mother was young her parents took her to Broadway to see Peter Pan, the title role played by the actress Eva Le Gallienne who famously flew on wires over the heads of the audience.
+The London-born Le G as she was called,…

 Read More

-My friend Alice Bike Trail The summer we bought our weekend house in a Connecticut community friends invited us to lunch and introduced us to Alice and her husband David.
-I learned that Alice had a doctorate in music, had worked in both the music and the publishing worlds, sang in a New York chorus,…
+Bike Trail The summer we bought our weekend house in a Connecticut community friends invited us to lunch and introduced us to Alice and her husband David.
+I learned that Alice had a doctorate in music, had worked in both the music and the publishing worlds, sang in a New York chorus, and was a…

 Read More

-DISCLAIMER : Not exactly a car trouble story, more like trouble in the car.
-The question is, why won’t men stop to ask directions?
+17 Gas Stations The question is, why won’t men stop to ask directions?
 The answer may be in John Gray’s well-known book Men are From Mars, Women are From Venus.
-Or in another fascinating book on gender differences entitled You Just Don’t Understand: Women and…
+Or in another fascinating book on gender differences entitled You Just Don’t Understand: Women and Men in Conversation by Deborah Tannen.
+Tannen, a linguistics professor, coined the…

 Read More